 In a dedicated cabinet hosting environment, you have the entire cabinet to yourself.
 This allows one to expand services within the cabinet, run network cables as required and have dedicated power circuits, as yours is the only equipment within the cabinet.

-Dedicated cabinet hosting services remain affordable because the cost to implement all the components is shared between you and the other owners within the data centre.
-However, this also means that you will be responsible for the total cost of the cabinet, its power and network connectivity.
+Dedicated cabinet hosting services remain affordable because you share the implementation cost of all components with the other owners within the data centre.
+However, this also means that you are responsible for the total cost of the cabinet, its power and network connectivity.
 This is a good choice for business owners that require all their servers within the same cabinet, or need a higher level of security and access that is limited to the provider and the customer.

 Cage Physical Hosting

 In a dedicated cage hosting scenario, you have the entire hosting cage to yourself.
 This allows you to expand services within one or multiple cabinets, run network cables as required and have dedicated power circuits limited to your own use, as your equipment is exclusive within the cabinet.
-If multiple cabinets are required, they will all be build next to each other but caged off to prevent any non-authorised access.
+If you require multiple cabinets, they are all built next to each other but caged off to prevent any non-authorised access.

-This does mean that you will be responsible for the cost of the complete cage floor space, likely with multiple cabinet spacing to allow for growth.
-Dedicated Cage hosting services remain feasible for businesses needing all their servers within the same cage, or cabinets to be secured due to compliancy.
-They also offer a much higher level of access control, with more layers of physical security, and access that is limited to the provider and the customer.
+The client this remains responsible for the cost of the complete cage floor space.
+This usually offers multiple cabinet spacing, allowing for growth.
+Dedicated Cage hosting services are feasible for businesses that need all their servers within the same cage.
+They are also useful if cabinets require added security due to compliance reasons.
+They also offer a much higher level of access control, with more layers of physical security, and access that limited to the provider and the customer.

 Dedicated Data Centre

 In a dedicated Data Centre, you have the entire data centre to yourself.
 This allows for the provision of services exclusively to you, within any cabinet within the data centre.
-It permits the running of network cables and dedicated power grids as required, as well as additional infrastructure such as backup power, cooling and generators.
-However, this also means that you will be responsible for the cost of the complete data centre and management thereof.
+It permits the running of network cables and dedicated power grids as required.
+It also allows for additional infrastructure such as backup power, cooling and generators.
+However, this also means that you are responsible for the cost and management of the complete data centre.

-While typically prohibitively expensive, this is an ideal model for larger businesses that require all their servers within a private centre, needing the highest level of security with multiple physical access layers, and access limited to the client and service provider.
-Due to the cost of implementation, colocated data centres can provide better tiered infrastructure if budgets are limited.
+While typically prohibitively expensive, this is an ideal model for larger businesses that require servers within a private centre.
+They usually also need the highest level of security with multiple physical access layers and access control.
+Due to the cost of implementation, colocated data centres usually provide better tiered infrastructure for limited budgets.

 The author interviewed Willem van Zyl, Senior Solutions Architect for Adept, in preparation for this article